BotanicalAmy/Vehicle-Research/README.md

 ![XC60 vs Rav4](./image/XC60_Rav4_Pic.jpg)

-# Calculating cost of ownnership
+# Calculating cost of ownership

 I pulled the five year cost of ownership for both the Volvo XC60 and the Toyota Rav4 from Edmunds.com.
 Costs included fuel, maintenance, repairs, and insurance.
 I did not include the depreciation, as this is accounted for in my model.
 Edmmunds did note that the Volvo XC60 depreciates $32,044 in the first five years, while the Toyota Rav4 depreciates by $14,412.